skip to main content

 Housing Requirements for Lower-Income Households

-The Housing Requirements for Lower-Income Households study was produced with support from Crisis and the National Housing Federation.
-It analysed housing needs for marginalised populations, with a specific focus on low-income households and people experiencing homelessness.
+The Housing Requirements for Lower-Income Households study, supported by Crisis and the National Housing Federation, analysed housing needs among marginalised populations, with a specific focus on low-income households and people experiencing homelessness.

-The report provided an assessment of the scale of housing requirements at national level for Wales and Scotland.
+The research provided an assessment of the scale of housing requirements at national level for Wales and Scotland.
 It also considered national and regional levels in England.

 Subsequent updates have provided insights into housing supply requirements.